 It’s absolutely okay not to be jumping for joy at the prospect of the summer holidays, though, you are definitely not alone.

-We’ve asked our Peer Support Group, and some other students, for some coping tips to help you face those summer months:
+We’ve asked our community, and some other students, for some coping tips to help you face those summer months:

 Create a routine